-PERA Actuarial valuation date June 30, 2015 Actuarial cost method Entry Age Normal Amortization method Level Percentage of Pay, Open Amortization period Solved for based on statutory rates Asset valuation method Fair Value Actuarial Assumptions: Investment rate of return 7.48% annual rate, net of investment expense Projected benefit payment 100 years Payroll Growth 2.75% for first 10 years, then 3.25% annual rate Projected salary increases 2.75% to 14.00% annual rate Includes inflation at 2.25% annual rate first 10 years 2.75% all other years RP-2000 Mortality Tables (Combined table for healthy post-retirement, Mortality Assumption Employee table for active members, and Disabled table for disabled retirees before retirement age) with projection to 2018 using Scale AA.
-Experience Study Dates July 1, 2008 to June 30, 2013 (demographic) and July 1, 2010 through June Experience study Dates 20, 2015 (economic)
+PERA

+Actuarial valuation date June 30, 2017

+Actuarial cost method Entry Age Normal

+Amortization method Level Percentage of Pay

+Amortization period Solved for based on statutory rates

+Asset valuation method

+Actuarial Assumptions:

+Investment rate of return 7.25% annual rate, net of investment expense

+Projected benefit payment 100 years

+Payroll Growth 3.00%

+Projected salary increases 3.25% to 13.50% annual rate

+Includes inflation at 2.50%

+2.75% all other years

+Mortality Assumption The morality assumptions are based on the RPH-2014 Blue Collar mortality table with female ages set forward oneyear.
+Future improvement in mortality rates is assumed using 60% of the MP-2017 projection scale generationally.
+For non-public safety groups, 25% of inservice deaths are assumed to be duty related and 35% are assumed to be duty-related for public safety groups.

+Experience Study Dates July 1, 2008 to June 30, 2017 (demographic) and July 1, 2010 through June 30, 2018 (economic)

-The total pension liability, net pension liability, and certain sensitivity information are based on an actuarial valuation performed as of June 30, 2015.
-The total pension liability was rolled-forward from the valuation date to the plan year ended June 30, 2016.
-These assumptions were adopted by the Board use in the June 30, 2015 actuarial valuation.
+The total pension liability, net pension liability, and certain sensitivity information are based on an actuarial valuation performed as of June 30, 2017.
+The total pension liability was rolled-forward from the valuation date to the plan year ended June 30, 2018.
+These assumptions were adopted by the Board use in the June 30, 2017 actuarial valuation.